| | Vol. 20 No. 10

 their senior year of high school.
 And, students spend more time

+socializing and watching TV than studying.
 So it should come as little surprise that many students are

 just not prepared to do college work.
 The conclusion: high schools